ritvikindupuri/CloudStrike-AI/LINKEDIN_POST.md

-NetGuard AI is a full-stack, AI-powered Threat Modeling Sandbox designed for modern security teams.
-It leverages generative AI (powered by Google's Genkit) to provide a dynamic, interactive "purple team" experience, allowing users to safely simulate, analyze, and defend against complex cloud-native attacks.
+A full-stack, AI-powered Threat Modeling Sandbox designed for modern security teams.
+NetGuard AI provides a dynamic, interactive "purple team" experience, allowing users to safely simulate, analyze, and defend against complex cloud-native attacks.

-**Key Features:**
+**Key Contributions & Features:**

-*   **AI-Powered Scenario Generation:** Users can describe an attack in plain English, and the AI will generate a realistic, simulated attack script targeting cloud services (AWS, Azure, GCP).
+*   **AI Core Development:** Engineered a multi-agent AI core with Google's Genkit to autonomously generate attack scripts from natural language, model complex threat scenarios, and create/validate defensive countermeasures.

-*   **Dynamic Threat Modeling:** The sandbox analyzes the generated script to model its full impact, producing a rich dataset including security events, a professional threat analysis with a risk score, and a list of affected cloud resources.
+*   **Dynamic Threat Modeling:** Developed the core analysis engine which, when given a script, models its full impact to produce a rich dataset including security events, a professional threat analysis with a risk score, and a list of affected cloud resources.

-*   **Automated Defense & Engagement Analysis:** The AI not only generates a defensive countermeasure script but also simulates an engagement between the attack and defense, providing a detailed interaction log and a quantitative "Effectiveness Score" to validate the response strategy.
+*   **Automated Defense & Engagement:** Implemented a unique engagement simulation where the AI not only generates a defense script but also pits it against the attack, providing a detailed interaction log and a quantitative "Effectiveness Score" to validate the response.

-NetGuard AI moves beyond static analysis, offering an interactive training ground for security professionals to proactively test playbooks, understand novel attack vectors, and strengthen their defenses in a controlled, AI-driven environment.
+*   **Full-Stack Implementation:** Built the entire user-facing application using Next.js, React, and TypeScript, with a responsive UI crafted from ShadCN components and Tailwind CSS for a modern, professional user experience.

 **Tech Stack:** Next.js, React, TypeScript, Tailwind CSS, ShadCN UI, Google Genkit, Google AI Platform.